 The first lighthouse was built in 1839, but fear of erosion forced Grand Haven to build an adjoining light in 1855.
 The lighthouses would be important for seamen for years.
 The lighthouses are now preserved and tourists can walk the pier the lighthouses are on.
 It is also one of the most beautiful and flamboyant looking lighthouses in the Midwest.
 Because of Grand Haven’s maritime history, the lighthouses are still very important to the Grand Haven community.

-This lighthouse painting is also available from Fine Art America.
+This lighthouse painting is also available from our store.

 Tawas Point Lighthouse is located in East Tawas, Michigan, on the shores of Lake Huron.
 This State Park is a lighthouse favorite to a myriad of lighthouse fans both locally and abroad.
 It is popular to families for hiking and bike riding, as well as bird watching and the autumn migration of the monarch butterfly.

 My lighthouse painting depicts the fog rolling in at dusk.
 I hope I have captured both the past and the present with my rough shod style.
-It is one of my pieces available from Fine Art America.
+My paintings are available as handcrafted greeting cards in our store.

 My lighthouse painting of a lonely lighthouse with a storm moving in off the sea.
 It captures the onset of a heavy squall as it descends on the light.
 I do not know the name nor location of this light.
-It was painted from the memory of a photograph I had seen.
-It is not available from my lighthouse series of lighthouse paintings from Fine Art America at this time.
-There are many others to choose from by visiting their site.
-Thank you for being a patron.
+It was painted from the memor